Sig Engineering - Part 1 - Solana's Gossip Protocol

 };

 .
-This is why we use an indexable HashMap as our main data structure.
+This is why we decided to use an indexable-HashMap.

-and receive its corresponding index (crds_index = crds_table.insert(&versioned_value)
+, we receive its corresponding index in the HashMap (gossip_index = gossip_table.insert(&versioned_value)

-), - we store these indexes in an array corresponding to the specific type we’re tracking (
+), - we then store this index in an array corresponding to the specific type we’re tracking (

-), and - when we want to retrieve these values, we look up all the indexes stored in the array to get the corresponding values (
+), and - when we want to retrieve all the values of that specific type, we look up all the indexes stored (

 ).